WebOrigami/docs/content/builtins/tree/paginate.md

 ---
-title: paginate(tree, [size])
+title: paginate(map, [size])
 supertitle: "Tree."
 ---

-This returns a new tree that groups the original keys and values into "pages": fixed-size sets of items that are no bigger than `size` (default: 10).
+This returns a new map that groups the original keys and values into "pages": fixed-size sets of items that are no bigger than `size` (default: 10).
 A typical use for this is breaking a long list of blog posts, search results, etc., into multiple web pages.

 ```console
 $ cat countries.yaml